kfukutom/urban-informatics/README.md

 *Urban Informatics, Prof. Xiaofan Liang*

 ### Authors of the Project
-- Ken Fukutomi (University of Michigan, Taubman College)
+- Ken Fukutomi (University of Michigan)
 - Benjamin Spilo (University of Michigan, School of Information)

 # **Introduction 📌**